kate stark

 When not on stage or in the studio, Kate enjoys snuggling her pups Tallulah and Mookie and renovating a vintage Airstream trailer with her partner Keith.
 She is currently pursuing Dance for PD® certification.

-Favorite roles: Ivy Smith (On the Town), Judy Turner (A Chorus Line), Jean MacLaren (Brigadoon), Phyllis Dale (42nd Street), Ethel McCormack (Footloose), and Nellie Bly (Nellie Bly: A Menace to Propriety).
+Judy (A Chorus Line), Jeannie (Brigadoon), T.A.
+(Z is for Zebra), Ethel McCormack (Footloose), and Nellie Bly (Nellie Bly: A Menace to Propriety).

 Instagram: @katestark, @hermietheairstream